UltraCart/rest_api_v2_sdk_javascript/docs/ItemApi.md

 var item = new UltraCartRestApiV2.Item(); // Item | Item to update

-var merchantItemOid = 56; // Integer | The item oid to update.
+var merchantItemOid = 56; // Number | The item oid to update.

 var opts = {
   'expand': "expand_example", // String | The object expansion to perform on the result.
 See documentation for examples